-If location efforts are unsuccessful, Federal regulations at 45 CFR 303.11 provide for closure of a non-TANF case receiving IV-D services when DFO is unable to contact/locate the recipient of services within a 60 calendar day period which includes at least one attempt by DFO to contact the recipient with at least one letter, sent by first class mail, to the recipient's last known address.
+If location efforts are unsuccessful, Federal regulations at 45 CFR 303.11 provide for closure of a non-TANF case receiving IV-D services when the Division of Child Support Enforcement (CSE) is unable to contact/locate the recipient of services within a 60 calendar day period which includes at least one attempt by DCSE to contact the recipient with at least one letter, sent by first class mail, to the recipient's last known address.
 At the end of this 60-day period, which begins with the date of the letter, a closure notice must be sent to the recipient at the last known address.
 This is a total of 120 days, or more, if the second 60 day period ends in the middle of a month.